Advanced data science to enhance decision-making in healthcare, based on complex, heterogeneous and scarce data.

 Through most of our projects, we use software elements that combine publicly available code and our own code library.
 A part of our website is dedicated to relevant software elements developed and/or maintained at DNAlytics.
 We also invite you to read about some actual projects we have performed in the past.

 Our core expertise is in data science.
 We build predictive models and identify what (combination of) markers (in a broad sense) should contribute to these models.
-These models enable making predictions (such as diagnosis, prognosis, treatment guidance, adverse event prediction, etc).
+These models enable making predictions in clinical research, biomanufacturing or public health.

 To obtain the computing power we need, we make heavy use of cloud computing solutions, such as the Amazon Web Services (AWS).
 We are an AWS certified Partner.